Spontaneous scalarization: Black-hole scalarization

-\textcite{Stefanov:2007eq} suggested the earliest model of \bh scalarization which consisted of the \DEF model coupled to nonlinear electromagnetism~\cite{Stefanov:2007bn,Stefanov:2007qw}.
-They introduced a coupling between the scalar field and the Born-Infeld Lagrangian, and found that \bh solutions with scalar hair branch-off from the general relativistic sequence of solutions.
-These \bh{s} violate the no-scalar-hair theorems by~\textcite{Mayo:1996mv,Sen:1998ftn} which are valid for charged, nonrotating \bh{s} in scalar-tensor theory.
+\textcite{Stefanov:2007eq} suggested the earliest model of \bh scalarization, which consisted of the \DEF model coupled to nonlinear electromagnetism~\cite{Stefanov:2007bn,Stefanov:2007qw}.
+They introduced a coupling between the scalar field and the Born-Infeld Lagrangian and found that \bh solutions with scalar hair branch off from the general-relativistic sequence of solutions.
+These \bh{s} violate the no-scalar-hair theorems of \textcite{Mayo:1996mv,Sen:1998ftn}, which are valid for charged, nonrotating \bh{s} in scalar-tensor theory.
 The bifurcation point occurs where the \gr sequence of solutions becomes unstable to scalar perturbations~\cite{Doneva:2010ke}.

-A variety of scalarization models have been studied in Einstein-Maxwell theory following~\textcite{Herdeiro:2018wub}, which introduced a coupling between the scalar field and the Lorentz invariant ${\cal F}^2 = F_{\mu\nu}F^{\mu\nu}$ of the form $\exp(- \alpha \varphi^2) {\cal F}^2$, where $\alpha$ is a dimensionless constant.
-In this model, \bh{s} can scalarize, with ${\cal F}^2$ playing the role of the trace of the energy-momentum tensor in the \ns scalarization in \DEF-like models, or the Gauss-Bonnet invariant in \bh scalarization models.
+A variety of scalarization models have been studied in Einstein-Maxwell-scalar theory following~\textcite{Herdeiro:2018wub}, who introduced a coupling between the scalar field and the Lorentz invariant ${\cal F}^2 = F_{\mu\nu}F^{\mu\nu}$ of the form $\exp(- \alpha \varphi^2) {\cal F}^2$, where $\alpha$ is a dimensionless constant.
+In this model \bh{s} can scalarize, with ${\cal F}^2$ playing the role of the trace of the energy-momentum tensor in the \ns scalarization in \DEF-like models, or the Gauss-Bonnet invariant in \bh scalarization models.